fiadliel/prometheus_client_scala/doc/Guide.md

 ## Using with FS2 Task

-Both gauges and histograms can be used to time FS2 Tasks (or any type which implements `fs2.util.Suspendable`).
+Both gauges and histograms can be used to time FS2 Tasks (or any type which has an `fs2.util.Suspendable` instance).

 Certain imports are needed: